Africana Studies Center

-The African American Resource Center promotes the study of the history, culture, and society of Africa and the African Diaspora.
+The Africana Studies Center promotes the study of the history, culture, and society of Africa and the African Diaspora.
 The Center is a resource, community space, and forum for colloquy, presentations and discussion.
-The Center is available to faculty, students and community groups in service of this AARC mission.
+The Center is available to faculty, students and community groups in service of this ASC mission.

-The African American Resource Center is located at 3B-04, in the Academic Core building at York College, 94-20 Guy R. Brewer Blvd in Jamaica, Queens.
+The Africana Studies Center is located at 3B-04, in the Academic Core building at York College, 94-20 Guy R. Brewer Blvd in Jamaica, Queens.
 Currently all programming and operations are online and can be found in the college's calendar of events.

-The AARC sponsors a diverse range of programs within the Center and, when too large for hosting, the College.
+The ASC sponsors a diverse range of programs within the Center and, when too large for hosting, the College.
 We also sponsor field trips to cultural sites within the City of New York.